-The course focuses on central theories in marketing.
+The course focuses on central theories in marketing communication.
 The course has a theoretical rather than a descriptive and normative character.
-Rather than proposing best practices of marketing the course focuses on classical and contemporary marketing theories and marketing as a science.
+Rather than proposing best practices of marketing communication, the course focuses on classical and contemporary marketing communication theories and marketing communication and advertising and PR as a science.